-This issue can occur on any Windows computer be it Windows 7, 8 or 10.
-During this issue, the wireless icon of system tray starts showing a yellow exclamation sigh which states “Unidentified Network/No Internet Access message.
+This issue can occur on any Windows computer, whether Windows 7, 8, or 10.
+During this issue, the wireless icon of the system tray starts showing a yellow exclamation sign that states “Unidentified Network/No Internet Access message.

 However, there is a rapid solution to this problem that works but temporarily.
-For this, you can open up network connections in Control Panel and then Right-click on WiFi Adapter and click on the option Disable and then Enable it again.
+For this, you can open up network connections in Control Panel, right-click on WiFi Adapter, click on the option Disable, and then Enable it again.

 How to Fix Unidentified Network No Internet Access Error?

 There are a lot of solutions that fix this Unidentified Network No Internet Access message permanently in your computer.
-So scroll down and go through the list of these quick and easy solutions to get your problem solved in no time.
-Also, know what you should do when your Internet gets cut for a few seconds.
+So scroll down and review the list of these quick and easy solutions to solve your problem quickly.
+Also, know what to do when your Internet gets cut for a few seconds.

 Method #1 Restart Your Computer or Laptop

-This is one of the leading solutions that you can go for to fix the problem of Unidentified Network.
-According to many users, generally major issues get solved by just restarting computers.
+This is one of the leading solutions you can go for to fix the problem of Unidentified Networks.
+According to many users, significant issues are generally solved by restarting computers.

-Windows computers sometimes hold your personal information and data and this leads to Unidentified Network message to appear in front of you.
-So to fix the problem, just, restart your computer and check if the error is gone.
-If it still pops up; move on to the next method.
+Windows computers sometimes hold your personal information and data, leading to an Unidentified Network message appearing before you.
+So to fix the problem, restart your computer and check if the error is gone.
+If it still pops up, move on to the following method.

 Method #2 Turn Off Windows Airplane Mode

-Windows computers have an Airplane mode feature and if you enable it, it can interrupt with your Internet connection.
+Windows computers have an Airplane mode feature; if you enable it, it can interrupt your Internet connection.
 So to fix the Unidentified Network issue, disable the Airplane mode first.
-There are two ways to disable the Airplane mode in your computer.
+There are two ways to disable the Airplane mode on your computer.
 Follow the steps to do this:

 - Press Windows + A keys together to open Action Center.

-- In the Action Center window, click on the Airplane mode button to disable it.
-If you are not able to find this option, then Expand it to see all the Action Center icons.
+- In the Action Center window, click the Airplane mode button to disable it.
+If you cannot find this option, Expand it to see all the Action Center icons.

-Also, you can disable this feature by going to the Settings icon, follow the steps for this:
+Also, you can disable this feature by going to the Settings icon and following the steps for this:

 - Press Windows + I keys simultaneously to open the Settings of your PC.